 Be sure to apply plenty of sunscreen.
 Wear items like hats and sunglasses to help keep you safe.

-Shop on St. Thomas Island
+Shop On St. Thomas Island

 In Charlotte Amalie on St. Thomas travellers flock to shop at the hundreds of duty-free stores.
 You can find places to go on a shopping spree everywhere from local boutiques to small malls.
 There are even stores in some homes.